exercism/javascript/exercises/practice/lens-person/.docs/instructions.md

 One solution to this problem is to use [lenses](../../leap/.gitignore).

 Implement several record accessing functions using lenses.
 The test suite also allows you to avoid lenses altogether so you can experiment with different approaches.

+## 1. Implement nameLens by passing getter and setter

+## 2. Implement bornAtLens by passing getter and setter

+## 3. Implement streetLens by passing getter and setter